Goldie Ranks of Skew Power Series Rings of Automorphic Type: Introduction

 \begin{note} We also consider corollaries of the above analysis for extensions and contractions of ideals between $A$, $B$, and $B'$.
 For example, in (\ref{induced_app}), we see when $A$ is noetherian and $I$ is a semiprime $\alpha$-ideal of $A$, that $IB$ is a semiprime ideal of $B$ for which $\rank(B/IB) = \rank(A/I)$.
 (Here and below, ``rank'' by itself refers to Goldie rank.) \end{note}

 \begin{Ack} Most of the material in this note originally formed a part (since excised) of our paper \cite{LetWan}.
 We thank the original referee of \cite{LetWan} for remarks that helped us clarify the exposition.
-We also thank a second referee for pointing out significant simplifications in our approach, most notably in (\ref{uniserial}). \end{Ack}
+We also thank the referees of this paper for pointing out significant simplifications in our approach, most notably in (\ref{uniserial}) and (\ref{semiprime}). \end{Ack}